Exterior view of the Girard Trust Building circa 1916

 A relief of Stephen Girard, the Trust Company’s founder, is carved on the tympanum above the entrance.
 The dome spans over 101 feet.
 At its time, it was the largest dome in the Western Hemisphere.
 The oculus in the dome is approximately 140 feet from the floor.
 The Girard Trust bank tellers and vault were originally housed in this building.

-Today, the rotunda building is home to the hotel lobby and Aqimero, the new restaurant and bar opening in early June.
+Today, the rotunda building is home to the hotel lobby and Aqimero, a restaurant and bar by Richard Sandoval.